osrg/ryu-book/en/source/switch_test_tool.rst

 Test execution image
 """"""""""""""""""""

-The following shows an image of operation when you run the test tool. "flow entry to be registered, "application packet" and "expected processing result to" are described in the test pattern file.
+The following shows an image of operation when you run the test tool. "flow entry or meter entry to be registered", "application packet" and "expected processing result to" are described in the test pattern file.
 How to set up your environment for the tool execution is described later (refer to `Tool execution environment`_)

 .. only:: latex